0riginaln0/fnl-raylib/readme.md

-Handmade Raylib 5.5 bindings for the Fennel programming language (and consequently for Lua) for the sake of interest.
+Raylib 5.5 bindings for the Fennel programming language (and consequently for Lua) for the sake of interest.

 API coverage is 99% (or maybe even 100%)